WLenhard/cNORM/cran-comments.md

 ## Resubmission
-This is a minor release of an existing package.
-This release aims at a better integration of parametric functions for the plotting functions, an overhaul of the Shiny Apps and huge performance improvements in the Taylor modelling (rankBySlidingWindows and checking for monotonicity).
-The subsampling will be deprecated and deleted from a future release of cNORM.
+This is a medium release of an existing package.
+This release includes new functions for automatically selecting parametric models based on BIC.
+The raking and weighting was revised and ranking methods optimized.
+The monotonicity checks are now much more strict.
 In this version I have:

 Changes:

-*    Set nbest to 10 in exhaustive search
+*    new methods: autoselect.betabinomial, autoselect.shash
-*    Author name order corrected in README.md
+*    Information on modelling Logits from IRT models added to vignette
-*    ShinyApp streamlined
+*    function getGroups hardened for rare exceptions
-*    discrete parameter when plotting betabinomial models added
+*    Stricter check on monotonicity in Taylor polynomials
-*    plotNorm, plotNormCurves and plotDensity fixed to correctly handle parametric models
+*    Cleaned up derive function
-*    boost performance in rankBySlidingWindow, which as well affects performance of the parametric modelling, especially when plotting
+*    Vectorization in regressionFunction()
-*    broader test coverage
+*    Code review of the raking code and the weighted.rank
-*    subsampling set to FALSE on default; the internal function is deprecated and
+*    Code review for rankByGroups and rankBySlidingWindow; performance improvements
-     will be removed in a future release
+*    prepareData and cnorm functions hardened
-*    Monotinicity checks with performance improvements
+*    added example code for new functions to vignette and README.md

 ## Test environments